-All three public school districts serving Town residents are in adequate condition at present.
+The district's facilities and services are in adequate condition at present.
 There are no crowding or pressing maintenance issues, and normal and reasonable maintenance and improvement, to sustain current conditions is all that is needed.

-There are many opportunities for higher education for Town of Turtle residents, with one 4-year college, one 2-year college, one technical college and other small private and correspondence programs available.
+There are many opportunities for higher education for Town of Clinton residents, with one 4-year college, one 2-year college, one technical college and other small private and correspondence programs available.